Vibrato

 Vibrato (Italian, from past participle of "vibrare", to vibrate) is a musical effect consisting of a regular, pulsating change of pitch.
 It is used to add expression to vocal and instrumental music.
 Vibrato is typically characterized in terms of two factors: the amount of pitch variation ("extent of vibrato") and the speed with which the pitch is varied ("rate of vibrato").

 In singing, it can occur spontaneously through variations in the larynx.
 The vibrato of a string instrument and wind instrument is an imitation of that vocal function.
 Vibrato can also be reproduced mechanically (Leslie speaker) or electronically as an audio effect close to chorus.

 Terminology

 History

 Descriptions of what would now be characterised as vibrato go back to the 16th century.
-However, no evidence exists of authors using the term vibrato before the 19th century.
-Instead, authors used various descriptive terms interchangeably, including tremolo, bebung, or tremblement, or descriptions such as wavering, shake or trillo.
+However, no evidence exists of authors using vibrato before the 19th century.
+Instead, authors used various descriptive terms interchangeably, including tremolo, bebung, and tremblement, and descriptions such as wavering, shake and trillo.
 These “terminological uncertainties” continue to pervade modern definitions of vibrato.